 Infotainment, apps & sat nav

 The 12.3-inch touchscreen system is, of course, standard and fully loaded with all the functions you want.
 That includes Apple CarPlay and Android Auto phone connectivity, as well as sat nav, Bluetooth hands-free calling and audio streaming, DAB radio, voice control, multiple USB inputs and wireless phone charging.

 It’s a decent system, with logical menu layouts and quick responses, although the graphics aren’t up to the standards set by Audi and BMW.
 There's a rotary control tucked into the top corner of the big slab of switchgear, complete with shortcut buttons to help you jump between main functions if you can’t find the necessary icon on the screen.
 The system also shows you where the nearest hydrogen filling station is.

 - 1VerdictThe Hyundai NEXO is the best example yet of how easy a hydrogen car would be to live with – if the infrastructure and purchase cost weren't so restrictive

 - 2Range, CO2 & refuellingThe NEXO improves on existing hydrogen technology by delivering a 400 mile real-world range despite refuelling taking no longer than it does for a petrol car

-- 5Interior & comfort - currently readingThe NEXO is airy and comfortable, with heated and cooled, electrically adjustable front seats and an opening sunroof as standard
+- 5Interior, dashboard & comfort - currently readingThe NEXO is airy and comfortable, with heated and cooled, electrically adjustable front seats and an opening sunroof as standard